 How long does feeding therapy take?

 The length and frequency of therapy depends upon each child’s needs.
-The child’s therapy team will work with the child and his or her caregivers to make sure the child gets the right amount of therapy so that he or she can progress without feeling too overwhelmed.
+The child’s therapist will work with the child and caregivers to make sure the child gets the right amount of therapy.
+A key focus is to not overwhelm the child with too much at one time.